Smithsonite/SmitKub/README.md

 ```

 #### **ISCSI basics**
+Only one initiator can write if mounted to multiple clients. if a read only mount is configured on a separate client, the contents wont necessarily update until a dismount/remount.

+For kubernetes, we only need to configure the luns with ACL's for each host's iqn. after that, kubernetes takes care of the mounting easily!

 ##### **Target Config**
 followed vid https://youtu.be/elWYb2n5dLA
 target cli is the application used to create and manage iscsi targets.